Newcastle must control emotions against PSG - Howe

 "The fans will bring their positivity, noise, enthusiasm and love for the game.
 It's up to us to use that powerfully and positively on the pitch.
 You can use too much emotion on the pitch, but I think we've been getting that balance right at home."

-Newcastle go into Wednesday's match unbeaten in five games, winning four, including an 8-0 win at Sheffield United.
+Newcastle go into Wednesday's match unbeaten in five games, winning four, including an 8-0 victory at Sheffield United.

 Howe does have some key figures unavailable, though, and said striker Callum Wilson is close but "probably won't make the game" because of a hamstring injury.